 Wondering where to go in Croatia?
-Croatia continues to pop up on more traveler’s radars as a hot destination.
+Croatia continues to pop up on more travelers’ radars as a hot destination.
 The medieval walled coastal cities are backdrops to popular TV Series and movies, while the region of Istria could be confused with Tuscany with its artisan products and hilltop towns.

 Almost everyone knows the small city of Dubrovnik, and Croatia became a member of the EU in 2013.
 We were able to spend five weeks in Croatia and embarked on the ultimate road trip to find the best of what the country has to offer during all seasons and help answer the question of where to go in Croatia.

-Where To Go in Croatia?
+Where Should You Go in Croatia?

-Although this city is often overlooked, I have found that Zagreb is one of my favorite capital cities in Europe, and perhaps it is why I find myself coming back.
-There are so many things to do and see in the Croatian capital that any visitor is sure to be entertained.
-Even if it’s December and you’re wondering where to go in Croatia in the dead of European winter, then Zagreb’s the city.
+Although this city is often overlooked, I have found that Zagreb is one of my favorite capital cities in Europe, and perhaps it is why I am coming back.
+There are so many things to do and see in the Croatian capital.
+Even if it’s December and you’re wondering where to go in Croatia in the dead of European winter, Zagreb’s the city.

-What to see in Zagreb, Croatia
+Things to do in Zagreb, Croatia

-Did you forget your bikini?
+- Shop: Did you forget your bikini?
 Go shopping in this metropolis before you head south to Dalmatia.
 Zagreb is a shoppers paradise.
 Here you will find all the name brand stores that you may be missing from your home country.

 It’s a mighty hard decision to pick the most beautiful city in Croatia, but I think Rovinj might just take the cake.
-And should certainly be a top choice when you are wondering where to go in Croatia.
+And it should certainly be a top choice when you are wondering where to go in Croatia.
 The colorful city may as well be a cousin to the Cinque Terre in Italy, and makes Dubrovnik look a plain Jane.
 Visitors should immediately head to the old town of Rovinj, which is small and walkable.